kpodwysocka/Lake/README.md

 # Lake

-# Data Lake to Data Warehouse Project
+# Data Lake to Data Warehouse Project trial as an excercise

 ## Architecture